perxpective/Cybersecurity-Therapy/Advanced Math 1/EP0601 Advanced Mathematics 1 Notes.md

 > - Function $f$ not differentiable at $x_0$ if limit above does not exist
 - There is a relationship between continuity and differentiability

-> -All differentiable functions are always continuous
+> - All differentiable functions are always continuous
-> -Two conditions whereby continuous function can fail to be differentiable
+> - Two conditions whereby continuous function can fail to be differentiable
 > 	- left and right derivatives are finite but not equal
 > 	- left or right derivative are not finite
 > - Polynomials, sine, cosine and exponential functions are differentiable everywhere